porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/introduction.md

 # Introduction

-## Porsche UI Kit SCSS utils
+## Porsche UI Kit SCSS Utils

 This package contains helpful SCSS functions, mixins and variables.

 ### Install
-It's necessary to have access to the Porsche UI private npm registry to be able to install `@porsche-ui/ui-kit-scss-utils` npm package.
+It's necessary to have access to the Porsche UI private NPM registry to be able to install the `@porsche-ui/ui-kit-scss-utils` NPM package.
 If you don't have an account yet, please first [read more about getting started as developer](#/web/getting-started/start-coding).
 ```
 // install with npm:
 npm install @porsche-ui/ui-kit-scss-utils --save-dev